jiacona/jsRender-rails/README.md

 ## Installation

-Add it to your Gemfile and run `bundle` or run `gem install jsRender-rails`.
+Add it to your Gemfile and run `bundle` or run `gem install jsrender-rails`.

 ## Usage